larryhastings/correlate/README.md

     key_a = a fuzzy key in dataset_a that maps to value_a
     key_b = a fuzzy key in dataset_b that maps to value_b
     fuzzy_score = the result of key_a.compare(key_b)
-    cumulative_a = the cumulative score of all successful matches between key_a and all fuzzy keys in dataset_b cumulative_b = the cumulative score of all successful matches between key_b and all fuzzy keys in dataset_a score_ratio_a = fuzzy_score / cumulative_a
+    cumulative_a = the cumulative score of all matches between key_a and every fuzzy key of the same type in dataset_b cumulative_b = the cumulative score of all matches between key_b and every fuzzy key of the same type in dataset_a score_ratio_a = fuzzy_score / cumulative_a
     score_ratio_b = fuzzy_score / cumulative_b
     unweighted_score = fuzzy_score * score_ratio_a * score_ratio_b